Alaska's Fiddling Poet

 music variety shows, an evening he produces annually in conjunction with January's APAP conference in NYC.
 In the middle,

-What's the latest?
-Here are links to three videos from the 2018 variety show.
+What else?
+Here are links to three videos from the 2018 APAP variety show.
 First, eight (or nine) versions of the fiddle tune,

 Greasy Coat, which opened the show.
 Next, the 8 1/2-minute video sampler.
 Then, Ken Waldman's own showcase set.
 The